-In 2004, the Amazon team had a vision – to improve upon the physical book, to make it easier than ever for customers to discover and enjoy books.
-Gregg Zehr, who was at the time vice president of hardware engineering at Palm Computing, joined the team to make the vision a reality.
+In 2004, the Amazon team had a vision – to improve upon the physical book, making it easier than ever for customers to discover and enjoy books.
+Gregg Zehr, vice president of hardware engineering at Palm Computing at the time, was part of the team that accepted the challenge.
 In October 2004, Gregg formed a small team, moved into a shared space in a Palo Alto law library, and got to work as Lab126.

 The Lab126 name originated from the arrow in the Amazon logo, which draws a line from A to Z in “Amazon.”
-In Lab126, the 1 stands for “A” and the “26” stands for “Z.” The subsidiary became a pioneering Amazon lab of innovation, research, and development for consumer electronics products.
+In Lab126, the 1 stands for “A” and the “26” stands for “Z.” The subsidiary functions as an Amazon lab of innovation, research, and development for consumer electronics products.

-Since then, the team has expanded rapidly, producing a variety of innovative products from the Kindle Voyage and Fire tablets to Amazon Echo.
-With continued growth, Amazon Lab126 moved again and is now headquartered in Sunnyvale, California.
-The team works on projects with the same spirit of innovation that fueled the first inventors.
+The team has expanded rapidly since then, producing a variety of innovative products from Kindle Keyboard, Kindle Touch and Kindle Paperwhite e-readers to Kindle Fire tablets.
+Amazon Lab126 has a new office in Sunnyvale, California, and the team works on projects with the same spirit that fueled the first inventors.

 We've come a long way, but it's still day one.